slatedocs/slate/source/includes/administration/_notifications.md

 `deprecatedAt`<br/>*string* | The date on which the notification has been/will be deprecated.
 `splash`<br/>*boolean* | When set to true, the notification will be displayed in the home screen until it reaches its deprecated date.
 Only one of splash and sticky can be set to true.
 `sticky`<br/>*boolean* | When set to true, the notification will be displayed upon logging in.
 Only one of splash and sticky can be set to true.
+`translations.id`<br/>*UUID* | When specified, the existing translation will be modified.
+If not provided, a new translation will replace the existing one.

 <!-------------------- DELETE NOTIFICATION -------------------->